ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness: Appendix

 \paragraph{BagNets} Model weights (pre-trained on ImageNet) and architectures for BagNets (results reported in Table~\ref{tab:accuracies_bagnets}) were kindly provided by \cite{Brendel2018}.
 For SIN training, identical settings as for the SIN-trained ResNet-50 were used to ensure comparability (training for 60 epochs with SGD and identical hyperparameters as reported above).

-\paragraph{Faster R-CNN} We used the Faster R-CNN implementation from \url{https://github.com/jwyang/faster-rcnn.pytorch} (commit 21f289867d09f410631f1b9b7b46ce8c1e81ae07) with all hyperparameters kept at default.
-The only change we made to the model is replacing the encoder with a ResNet-50 and applying custom input whitening.
-We trained this model on Pascal VOC 2007 for 7 epochs with a batch size of 1, a learning rate of 0.001 and a learning rate decay step after epoch 5.
+\paragraph{Faster R-CNN} We used the Faster R-CNN implementation from \url{https://github.com/jwyang/faster-rcnn.pytorch} (commit 21f28986) with all hyperparameters kept at default.
+The only changes we made to the model is replacing the encoder with ResNet-50 (respectively ResNet-152 for the results in Table~\ref{tab:accuracies_data_augmentation_resnet152}) and applying custom input whitening.
+For Pascal VOC 2007 we trained the model for 7 epochs with a batch size of 1, a learning rate of 0.001 and a learning rate decay step after epoch 5.
+Images were resized to have a short edge of 600 pixels.
+For MS COCO we trained the same model on the 2017 train/val split for training and testing respectively.
+We trained for 6 epochs with a batch size of 16 on 8 GPUs employing a learning rate of 0.02 and a decay step after 4 epochs.
+Images were resized to have a short edge of 800 pixels.

 \paragraph{Pre-trained AlexNet, GoogLeNet, VGG-16} We used AlexNet \citep{Krizhevsky2012}, GoogLeNet \citep{Szegedy2015} and VGG-16 \citep{Simonyan2015} for the evaluation reported in Figure~\ref{fig:biases_before_training}.
 Evaluation was performed using Caffe \citep{Jia2014}.
 Network weights (training on ImageNet) were obtained from \url{https://github.com/BVLC/caffe/wiki/Model-Zoo} (AlexNet \& GoogLeNet) and \url{http://www.robots.ox.ac.uk/} (VGG-16).